The DS130DLHV is a high voltage (HV) digital servo

 what goes into ProModeler servos aren't made in accounting to optimize

 price and profit, but in engineering.
 This servo isn't sold for $20 because it costs more than that to make, but in light of what goes into it - $30 is a pretty reasonable price.
-Simply put, they are the best servos available at this price point.
-Add a set to your cart now, you're going to love them!
+Simply put, this is the best servo available for the money.
+Add a set to your cart.
+Do it now because you're going to love them!

 For detailed specifications and dimension drawings, select the Specs tab above.
 Also, there's an even-handed look at the competition in the Comparison tab.
 Meanwhile, TL;DR